The primary subject of literature is and has always been

 who have not attended class regularly.
 In other words, if you are not in

-class to receive the assignment or hear discussions and explanations
+class to receive the assignment or hear subsequent discussions and explanations

 of the assignment, I will likely not accept the paper.

-We will have four tests.
-I will provide you with thorough study guides before each one.
+We will have three or four tests.
+(We may combine the third test with the final, or we may do them separately.
+We'll see how much time we have.)
+I will provide you with thorough study guides before each test.

-Quizzes will occur frequently (virtually every day).
-They are on the Internet and you may look at them anytime.
-They will be turned in via email before class.
+Quizzes will occur frequently.
+Some quizzes may be made available through CourseWeb or the Internet before class.
+Such quizzes will be turned in electronically before class.
 Any quiz not turned in before class will not be accepted.
-Quizzes turned in on time will not be counted unless you attend class.
-To access quizzes, go to my web site at www.pitt.edu/~atteberr.
+Such quizzes turned in on time will not be counted unless you attend class.
+To access quizzes, go to my web site at www.pitt.edu/~atteberr or access them via CourseWeb.
 Click "Literature" and follow the path.

 Remember: Teaching is my responsibility, learning is yours.
 You will get as much out of this course as you put into it.
 Coming to class is important, but coming ready to learn is even more so.
 Read your lessons on time; do your homework; be alert; ask questions, and you will be successful.
 View this and other classes as opportunities.
 Work hard and make the most of them.